 Swifts in the tower

-Each spring, swifts return to the UK after their long migration from Africa.
-For years, the Museum tower has been a favourite nesting site, and our live camera reveals the nesting birds inside from May-August.
+Each spring, swifts return to the UK after their long migration from Africa and for years, the Museum tower has been a favourite nesting site.(Click here for the latest Swift Diary)

 Their short legs and strong feet, with all four toes facing forwards, are used to hang on to vertical surfaces, to crawl into their nests or for fighting intruders.
 Contrary to common belief, swifts can take off from the ground, although they are unable to walk or perch on the ground.